elliotberry/gpt-commit/README.md

 1. `yarn global add elliotberry/gpt-commit`
 2. Set your OpenAI API Key: `export OPENAI_API_KEY=<YOUR_API_KEY>`. protip: put it in the ol' `.zshrc`
 3. Run the program: `gptcommit` inside a repository folder of your choosing.
-Make sure you've got some changes staged.
+Make sure you've got some changes staged: `git add ./delete_system32.h`.

-### And then...
+### And then, this:

-The program will prompt for a summary of the code changes and will generate a suggested commit message based on the input.

-### Output and what you should do about it

 Example output:

 ```
-$ gptcommit
+§ gptcommit
 Suggested commit:

 "did basically nothing other than update the readme's spelling".